-This National Historic Designated Park is a formally designed park dedicated to the memory of Civil War veterans, presented to the City in 1890 by Charles H. Hackley.
+This National Historic Designated Park is City block-bound by Webster and Clay and Third and Fourth Streets (Downtown).
+The 2.3-acre park was formally designed and dedicated to the memory of Civil War veterans.
+It was presented to the City in 1890 by Charles H. Hackley.

-Its focal point is an eighty-foot tall soldier’s monument in the center of the park.
-Statues of Farragut, Sherman, Grant and Lincoln grace the corners of the park.
-The park creates a strong visual image upon entering the downtown area and provides visual and physical relief from the urban environment.
+The park’s focal point is an eighty-foot tall soldier’s monument in its center.
+Statues of Farragut, Sherman, Grant, and Lincoln grace the corners.
+Overall, the park creates a strong visual image upon entering the Downtown area and provides visual and physical relief from the urban environment.

-It is often used to host various ceremonies, rallies, and concerts, and annually hosts the Lakeshore Art Festival and Parties-in-the-Park in summer months.
-The park is beautifully decorated for the Christmas season and hosts a Lighting of the Tree festivity.
+Hackley Park is often used to host various ceremonies, rallies, and concerts.
+Annually during the summer months, the park hosts the Lakeshore Art Festival and Parties in the Park.
+It is also beautifully decorated for the Christmas season and hosts a Lighting of the Tree ceremony every winter.
 The proximity to Heritage Village, the County Museum, Hackley Library, and the Art Museum add to its value to the City.